Travel and transport

 Disabled drivers and passengers

 Salford Disabled Motorists and Access Association campaigns, gives advice and has a social group for disabled drivers or carers who drive.

-If you can not use public transport, then TFGM travel vouchers may be the solution.
+Transport for Greater Manchester is responsible for public transport.
+Disabled people (including people with mental health problems) and older people may be able to use reduced fare or free public transport.
+If you can not use public transport, then TfGM travel vouchers may be the solution.
 They can be used to help pay for taxis and other easy access transport.

 - Registered blind or visually impaired